KRMcDonald/KRMcDonald/README.md

 Hi all, I'm Kyla McDonald and I'm a Data Analyst and Process Engineer.
 I've mainly worked with Power BI, SQL, and Excel (and some JMP).
 I'm learning more SQL, Python, and R. This GitHub profile contains my data/programming portfolio.

 You can find my LinkedIn [here](https://www.linkedin.com/in/kylamcdonald/).
+I've also got some larger video file of my projects on [Youtube](https://www.youtube.com/@krmcdonald14).

 Some learning materials I've used on my journey and recommend:
 - [DataCamp](https://app.datacamp.com/) - I used this mainly for SQL, but they have lots of other material